mohammedfirdouss/mohammedfirdouss/README.md

 ### Hi, I'm Mohammed Firdous 👋

-AI Cloud Engineer | Community Contributor
+Cloud Engineer | AI | Open Source Contributor

 ---

-I design serverless solutions, automate workflows, and contribute to open source.
-My toolkit includes AWS, Python, Golang, Terraform, Docker, K8s etc. Lately, I have been learning more about AI/ML.
+ I build serverless apps, automate the boring stuff, and share what I make with the open-source community.
+I work a lot with AWS, Python, Golang, Terraform, Docker, and Kubernetes.
+Lately, I’ve been diving into AI/ML to see how it can fit into the kind of systems I already design.
 ---

 ## 🌟 Featured Projects